 - Family violence;

 - Suspension of parenting orders due to a family violence order;

 - Urgent or priority financial and maintenance issues;

 - Failure to resume time in accordance with parenting orders or a parenting plan; and

 All family law matters should generally, try to be resolved through negotiation and mediation first.
 But sometimes, parties are unable to reach agreement and judicial determination is needed.

 If you have a parenting or family law matter which is affected by COVID-19 and you want more information about this process, here is a link to the Court website.
 Otherwise, please feel free to contact one of our family lawyers who are assisting parties in dealing with parenting matters during the COVID-19 pandemic.

-Joelene is an experienced family lawyer an Associate Director at McLaughlins Lawyers.
+Joelene is an experienced Gold Coast family lawyer and Associate Director at McLaughlins Lawyers.
 She uses her legal knowledge and skills to help people resolve their family law matters.
 If you would like to understand more about parenting matters during the COVID-19 pandemic you can contact Joelene or a member of her team on (07) 5591 5099.

 Author: Joelene Nel